 These are all things that can make seizures more likely too.
 Taking active steps to help manage stress is good for your general health, and may also improve your seizure control.

+Getting support with managing your stress levels can make a difference to the number of seizures you have.
 We all deal with stressful situations in different ways.
 And not everyone facing stress becomes ill or has a seizure.
-But, if stress is a trigger for your seizures, there are lots of ways you might like to manage it:
+But, if stress is a trigger for your seizures, or is affecting your wellbeing in other ways, there are lots of ways you might like to manage it:

 - Eat a well-balanced diet

 - Limit the amount of alcohol that you drink

 - Try to get a good night’s sleep

 - Share your feelings and ask for support